Exercises you can do while sitting at a desk in 2023

 Ankle Pumps

 Sit comfortably and relax your feet.
 We'll flex our ankles for this step, so it's best to be seated as a starting position.
+Start by flexing your ankles forward, and make sure your toes are pointed towards that direction.
+Hold this position for a few seconds.

 Next, flex your ankles upward and hold the position.
 Do this for one foot and repeat this on the other foot.